-I’m Alex, the CEO and one of the two co-founders at Pluto.
+I’m Alex, a travel insurtech, the CEO and one of the two co-founders at Pluto.
 I’m a bit of a techy at heart and love all things technology.
-Before Pluto, I worked for almost 7 years at Accenture Digital, building apps, websites and everything in between.
+Before Pluto, I worked for almost 7 years at Accenture Digital, building apps, websites, and everything in between.

 Pluto really started in early 2018 as an idea.
 We knew there was an opportunity to fix all the problems with traditional travel insurance, but we also recognised that travel insurance is one small piece of the puzzle when you’re thinking about removing the stresses or pain points that come with travelling.
 Our mission is to help people to make the most of their travels, we started with insurance, but we have a lot more to do!

 Our hassle-free travel insurance was launched in December 2018 and is really focused on the modern traveller.
 They expect everything to be simple, to do everything on their phone and know that they can speak to a human whenever they want.
 That’s what we’ve launched with Pluto so far.

 In 2019 Pluto sought £200k on Seedrs, and ended up smashing that target – raising close to £645k (congrats!).
 Why did you choose to go down the crowdfunding route?

 We were blown away by the response to the crowdfunding campaign.
 The investment is incredible, but so is the fact that we have almost 1,000 investors in Pluto.
 We’re very humbled by that.

 We chose crowdfunding because we wanted to build a big community of people who believed in what we’re doing but also people who could be ambassadors for the company.
 A huge portion of our investors are customers or modern travellers themselves.
 Another reason is that the crowdfund really helped to promote the business and raise awareness which is always important for an early-stage startup.